-We've officially entered wedding and proposal time!
+You’ve officially entered wedding and proposal time!
 The wedding festivities need to get going now.
+Now that you’ve gotten the proposal out of the way, it’s time to focus on something else that matters: the engagement party.
 A celebration of engagement is a wonderful opportunity to inform loved ones of the happy news and bring everyone together to rejoice in the upcoming marriage.

 Don’t know how to get things going or what to do first?
 Have no fear; we’ve got all the info you need to know about when and how to have an engagement bash.
 If you follow these simple instructions, you will soon be sharing your good news with your closest friends and family.

-Determine Who Will Be The Host.
+Determine Who Will Be The Host

 Planning an engagement bash?
 Just do it!
-Hosts are traditionally the bride's parents, although in modern times, anybody close to the couple, or even many hosts (such as both sets of parents), is acceptable.
+Hosts are traditionally the bride’s parents, although in modern times, anybody close to the couple, or even many hosts (such as both sets of parents), is acceptable.
 When it comes to organising an engagement bash, there is no one correct approach.
-Multiple engagement parties organised by various persons are likewise acceptable.
-Don't feel pressured to arrange a party in the same style as your parents if you'd rather have a more relaxed get-together with your pals.
+Multiple engagement parties organized by various persons are likewise acceptable.
+Don’t feel pressured to arrange a party in the same style as your parents if you’d rather have a more relaxed get-together with your pals.
 If you and your partner are from different cities, it may also make sense to have a joint celebration.
 Whoever volunteers to host should bear in mind that they will likely be responsible for sending out invitations, giving a toast, and footing the bill for the event.

 Choose A Location